 As at the end of the reporting period, the balance of the Company's overdue loans was RMB35.831 billion, increased by RMB21.501 billion from that at the beginning of the reporting period, of which overdue corporate loans and overdue personal loans increased by RMB19.226 billion and RMB2.368 billion respectively, and credit cards overdue decreased by RMB93 million.
 The primary causes for the increase were that some clients experienced difficulties in capital turnover due to macroeconomic slowdown, resulting in increased amount of overdue loans.
-During the reporting period, the Company adopted targeted regulatory measures for overdue loans: firstly, the Company reinforced risk investigation on due loans by carrying out thorough research in advance on due loans for the year, prepared sound repayment proposals and implemented control measures; secondly, the Company continuously strengthened risk monitoring and control on overdue loans and stepped up collection of overdue loans with default interest; thirdly, the Company continued to incorporate overdue loans.
+During the reporting period, the Company adopted targeted regulatory measures for overdue loans: firstly, the Company reinforced risk investigation on due loans by carrying out thorough research in advance on due loans for the year, prepared sound repayment proposals and implemented control measures; secondly, the Company continuously strengthened risk monitoring and control on overdue loans and stepped up collection of overdue loans with default interest; thirdly, the Company continued to incorporate overdue loans into asset quality assessment of operating units and urged institutions at all levels to strictly control overdue loans.
 The proportion of overdue loans in the total loans at the end of the period rose slightly from that at the beginning of the period, but overall risks were still under control.